Mohamad-Alikhani/Convolutional-Neural-Network-Based-Model-For-Breast-Cancer-Classification/README.md

 **CNN network**

-I trained different types of CNNs and finally chose two best of them which provided the better accuracy for our datasets.
+I trained different types of CNNs and finally chose two best of them which provided the better accuracy for this dataset.
 For evaluating the performance of the networks I used stratified K-folds cross validation technique for evaluating them, thus I chose the better network between them.

 **Stratified k-folds cross validation**